-- USDA and the Department of Justice jointly announced the historic $1.25 billion Pigford II settlement with African American farmers.
+- With the Department of Justice, announced the historic $1.25 billion Pigford II settlement with African American farmers in 2010.

-- USDA announced a historic settlement agreement with Native American farmers who claim to have faced discrimination by USDA in past decades.
-To improve relations with Native American Tribes, USDA named for the first time a Senior Advisor on Tribal Relations, and all USDA agencies are working to engage with and be thoughtful about tribal issues.
+- Announced the historic Keepseagle settlement agreement with Native American farmers who have faced discrimination by USDA in past decades.
+To improve relations with Native American tribes, USDA named the first time a Senior Advisor on Tribal Relations in 2012, and all USDA agencies are continually working to engage tribal communities.

-- USDA is currently carrying out a unified claims process to provide a path to justice for Hispanic and women farmers and ranchers who claim to have faced discrimination by USDA in past decades.
+- Initiated a unified claims process in 2012 providing pathways to justice for Hispanic and women farmers and ranchers who claimed to have experienced discrimination by USDA in past decades.

 Improved Outreach Efforts

-- We commissioned an independent assessment of civil rights in USDA' program delivery.
-USDA agencies are working to implement the recommendations of the assessment to help improve field-based service delivery to minority and socially disadvantaged farmers and ranchers, and communities that have historically not participated in USDA programs.
+- Commissioned an independent assessment of civil rights in USDA's program delivery.
+USDA agencies are working to implement recommendations which will improve field-based service delivery to minority and socially disadvantaged farmers and ranchers.

-- In May 2012, we established an historic Memorandum of Understanding to increase cooperation on groundbreaking research between the U.S. Environmental Protection Agency, USDA' National Institute of Food and Agriculture (USDA-NIFA), and the 1890 Land-Grant Universities.
+- Established an historic Memorandum of Understanding in May 2012 to increase cooperation on groundbreaking research between the U.S. Environmental Protection Agency, USDA's National Institute of Food and Agriculture (NIFA), and the 1890 Land-Grant Universities.

-- We more than doubled the number of internal compliance reviews of USDA agencies to evaluate their civil rights and equal opportunity policies, procedures and practices.
+- Reinitiated a robust internal compliance review process of USDA agencies to evaluate their civil rights and equal opportunity policies, procedures and practices.

-- USDA established the Office of Advocacy and Outreach to improve access to USDA programs and enhance the viability and profitability of small farms and ranches, beginning farmers and ranchers, and socially disadvantaged farmers and ranchers.
+- Established the Office of Advocacy and Outreach in 2010 to improve access to USDA programs and enhance the viability and profitability of small, beginning, and socially disadvantaged farmers and ranchers.

-- USDA created a Minority Farmer Advisory Committee to advise the Department on outreach strategies.
+- Created a Minority Farmer Advisory Committee to advise the Department on outreach strategies.

-- FSA has made significant modifications to the County committee structure by annually reviewing local administrative area boundaries to ensure a fair representation of minority and women producers in county or multi-county jurisdictions are elected.
-In addition to elected members, FSA county committees may also include advisors who are appointed to county committees in counties or multi-county jurisdictions that have significant numbers of minority or women producers and lack such members on the committees.
+- Made significant modifications to the Farm Service Agency (FSA) county committee structure by annually reviewing local administrative area boundaries, ensuring fair representation of elected minority and women producers in county or multi-county jurisdictions.
+In addition to elected members, FSA county committees may appoint advisors to committees lacking adequate representation for counties or multi-county jurisdictions with significant numbers of socially disadvantaged producers.

-- Increased outreach efforts by FSA have resulted in greater diversity of not only the candidates for County committee elections but also an increase in the diversity of nominees elected.
+- Increased outreach efforts by FSA have resulted in greater diversity among candidates for county committee elections, and among those elected.

-- However, when a statistical analysis demonstrated that a lack of diversity still existed on a small number of county committees, the Secretary used his authority under the 2002 Farm Bill to appoint voting County committee members where needed to address underrepresentation of socially disadvantaged (SDA) farmers and ranchers.
-This has resulted in Secretarial SDA appointments to slightly over 100 county committees following each of the last two elections in 2012 and 2013.
+- When a statistical analysis demonstrated a persistent lack of diversity on a small number of county committees, Secretary Vilsack used his authority under the 2002 Farm Bill to appoint county committee members to address underrepresentation of socially disadvantaged farmers and ranchers.
+This has resulted in Secretarial SDA appointments to over 100 county committees following elections in 2012, 2013 and 2014.

 Cultivating a Diverse and Inclusive Workforce

-- Since 2009, USDA has expanded the diversity of its Senior Executive Service Corps members.
-Today, USDA's SES Corps are the most diverse government wide and we have made significant improvements in the diversity of our workforce and student interns.
+- Expanded the diversity of USDA's Senior Executive Service Corps (SES) members.
+Today, USDA's SES Corps are the most diverse across the U.S. government.
+We have made significant improvements in the diversity of our workforce, including student interns.